Geodan/pg2b3dm/README.md

 Older getting started documents:

-1] See [getting started](getting_started.md) for a tutorial how to convert a shapefile of buildings to 3D Tiles and visualize in CesiumJS/Cesium for Unreal/Unity3D.
+1] See [getting started](getting_started.md) for a tutorial how to convert a 2D shapefile of buildings with height attribute to 3D Tiles and visualize in CesiumJS/Cesium for Unreal/Unity3D.

 2] For a dataprocessing workflow from CityGML to 3D Tiles using GDAL, PostGIS and FME see [dataprocessing/dataprocessing_citygml](dataprocessing/dataprocessing_citygml.md).